yandex/porto/porto.md

     cannot be used for creating volumes.
 For that use volume **backend**=bind instead.

     Bind mount is non-recurse by default, add flag "rec" to bind sub-mounts too.
+    By default mount is slave-shared - implements one way propagation.

 * **stdout\_path** - stdout file, default: internal rotated storage